anuragkanojiya1/AutoCompose/README.md

 # 💌 AutoCompose — AI-Powered Multilingual Email Agent

-AutoCompose is an intelligent email composition agent built for speed, multilingual fluency, and seamless user experience.
+AutoCompose is an intelligent email agent built for speed, multilingual fluency, and seamless user experience.
 Whether you're writing a formal email in Japanese or a casual one in Spanish, AutoCompose instantly crafts high-quality emails in multiple tones and languages with voice input, draft saving, and even one-tap Gmail integration.

 ---

 ## 🚀 Features

 ### 🧠 AI Email Generation
-- Powered by **Gemini**, **Mistral**, **Groq**, and **LangGraph**.
+- Powered by **Gemini**, **Mistral**, **Llama**, and **LangGraph**.
 - Supports multiple languages: **English, French, Spanish, Japanese**.
 - Choose your desired **tone**: formal, friendly and professional.
 - Advanced **LangGraph** workflows to optimize generation flows.